 In what follows TB is our reference to top and bottom faces, FK to front and back faces and LR to left and right faces.
 Clockwise turns to Front, Back, Right, Left, Top and Bottom faces use capital letters F, K, R, L, T and B and anti clockwise turns to those faces use non capitals f, k, r, l, t and b.

-Stage 1: Prepare edge blocks : This stage seeks to have all TB edge block colours either on a TB face or on the mid layer of an LR face and all FK edge block colours on a FK face or on the top/bottom layers of the LR face.
+Stage 1: Prepare edge blocks : This stage seeks to have all top or bottom edge block colours either on a TB face or on the mid layer of an LR face and all front and back edge block colours on a FK face or on the top/bottom layers of the LR face.

-One 90 degree turn of an LR face will correct 4 non complying edge blocks.
-So the objective is to move 4 such edge blocks to one LR face using no 90 degree turns of either of those faces and then to turn that face through 90 degrees so as to have those four non compliant blocks comply.
+One 90 degree turn of an LR face will correct 4 non complying edge blocks, so the objective is to move 4 such edge blocks to one LR face without using any 90 degree turns of an LR face and then to turn that LR face through 90 degrees so as to have those four non compliant blocks comply.

 In doing the above we moved the white blue edge block to the back bottom position and therefore by turning the bottom face clockwise we can position it in the left bottom position.
 Now we turn the top face 180 degrees to place the yellow orange block at the left top position.
 We now have the situation illustrated and can correct all four blocks by turning the left face 90 degrees.